wes-sleeman/Mithril/README.md

 Additionally identifiers not wrapped in backticks are constrained in that they MUST NOT be a valid literal as defined below.

+The identifiers of public declarations which are also valid identifiers in C MUST NOT be mangled.
+Those identifiers of internal or private declarations or those which are not valid C identifiers MAY be mangled in a manner defined by the implementation.

 #### Literals
 A literal is either:
 1. An integer numeric value in decimal format.